-Hydrexia is developing hydrogen storage systems based on proprietary magnesium hydrides.
-The first market to be commercialised is the industrial hydrogen storage market.
-Hydrexia is developing prototypes that will address storage requirements in this market that range from 10-150kg with a buffer store of modular capacity of 10-60kg making up the first product line.
-These products would replace traditional pressurised gas systems (either pallets of manifolded cylinders, or tube trailers) and demonstrate advantages such as improved safety & handling, smaller footprint and better matching of customer usage needs.
+H2Store acquired University of Queensland spinout Hydrexia in 2021, and is developing hydrogen storage systems based on proprietary magnesium hydrides.
+H2Store merged with Hyfun in 2022, a Shanghai-based company supplying hydrogen filling stations Hydrexia had developed prototypes for the industrial hydrogen storage market that address storage requirements from 10-150 kg.
+These products can replace traditional pressurised gas systems (either pallets of manifolded cylinders, or tube trailers) and demonstrate advantages such as improved safety & handling, smaller footprint and better matching of customer usage needs.
 The total industrial hydrogen storage market (served by pallets, tube and tanker trailers) is estimated at USD200-500 million per annum.

 Awards & recognition:

-- Asia Pacific Company of the Year 2013: In November 2013, Hydrexia was named the Asia Pacific Company of the Year 2013 at the Cleantech Group’s Global Cleantech 100 Awards.
-Hydrexia is developing new devices for storing and transporting hydrogen gas which are safer and cheaper than current compressed gas solutions.
+- Hydrexia was named the Asia Pacific Company of the Year 2013 at the Cleantech Group’s Global Cleantech 100 Awards.

-- Queensland’s Engineering Excellence Award 2012: In September 2012, UQ-spin-out Hydrexia Pty Ltd won a High Commendation in the Research and Development category at the Engineers Australia Queensland Engineering Excellence Awards.
-Hydrexia’s award was based on the design, build and test of Hydrexia’s prototype hydrogen gas storage device built in 2010.
+- Hydrexia Pty Ltd won a High Commendation in the Research and Development category at the Engineers Australia Queensland Engineering Excellence Awards 2012.